dariusmihai/alpine-nginx-php8.2/README.md

 Forked from https://github.com/khromov/alpine-nginx-php8

+WORK IN PROGRESS.
+USAGE WILL BE ADDED ONCE EVERYTHING IS SET UP

 * Built on the lightweight and secure Alpine Linux distribution
 * Very small Docker image size (+/-35MB)
 * Uses PHP 8 for better performance, lower CPU usage & memory footprint